TJ Friedl Player Props: Reds vs. Giants

 TJ Friedl At The Plate

-- Friedl has 13 doubles, three triples, six home runs and 26 walks while hitting .291.
+- Friedl is hitting .291 with 13 doubles, three triples, six home runs and 26 walks.

-- He has homered in six games this season (8.5%), leaving the park in 2.1% of his plate appearances.
+- He has homered in 8.5% of his games this season, and 2.1% of his plate appearances.

-- Friedl has had at least one RBI in 28.2% of his games this season (20 of 71), with more than one RBI six times (8.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 28.2% of his games this season, Friedl has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.